1st Phorm Elite Athlete Ty Russell

 Heck, maybe you've even tried a few pre-workouts, or you're taking a pre-workout right now!
 Either way, I want to talk about a question I get about pre-workouts all the time...

-"How long does it take for pre-workout to kick in?"
+"How long does pre-workout take to kick in?"

 The truth is, that largely depends on the pre-workout you're taking.
 However, the most widely accepted answer you'll find is 30-60 minutes.